jeremyworboys/containeraware/README.md

 The `JeremyWorboys\ContainerAware\ContainerAwareController` also comes with some helper methods for retrieving services from the container and adds method injection into your Laravel 4 controller actions (exactly the same as Laravel 5).

+## Installation

+Require this package with composer using the following command:

+    composer require barryvdh/laravel-ide-helper

+After updating composer, add the ServiceProvider to the providers array in app/config/app.php

+    'JeremyWorboys\ContainerAware\ContainerAwareServiceProvider',

 ### License

 ContainerAware is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)